Ensemble forecasts in reproducing kernel Hilbert space family: Application to ensemble methods

 A possible application of the proposed procedure is ensemble-based data assimilation.
 In the context of satellite data, ensemble optimal interpolation (EnOI) is widely used to reconstruct spatial fields \citep{traon1998,ducet2000}.
 It is for instance employed in operational gridded altimetry reconstructions \citep{aviso}.
 EnOI consists in expressing at a given time the solution as a linear combination of ensemble members, which minimises an objective cost function.
 As shown in \cite{ubelmann2016,leguillou2021}, incorporating information from other times together with an adequate dynamical model significantly improves the estimations.
 This is obviously at the price of forecasting the whole ensemble by the dynamics.

-Koopman isometry provided by Wonderland allows us to incorporate time-series of observations without any new simulation of the dynamics.
+Koopman isometry provided by \AD{the RKHS family} allows us to incorporate time-series of observations without any new simulation of the dynamics.
 The spatial reconstruction is embarrassingly simply given as the constant-in-time best linear combination of ensemble members trajectories.

 Based on the same ensemble as in the previous sections, we propose two demonstration tests considering \textit{i)} a time-series of extremely sparse (two satellite swaths like) observations \textit{ii)} an even sparser case with the same swaths but at a single time only.
 To that end, we consider a synthetic observation mimicking two along tracks measurements of an orbiting satellite, idealized by two vertical lines.
 In the first case these lines are assumed to be known every $0.9$ days $\Delta t=0.01$, while in the second case only day $5.5$ is available $(t=0.06)$.
 The observations are perturbed by a centered Gaussian white noise with the value of the selected standard deviation equal to 10\% of the signal root-mean-square.
 These 2 benchmarks are carried out for each of the 100 members of the test ensemble.
 As previously, the members of the test ensemble have not been used in the learning phase.